-Students are required to satisfy a legislative requirement in United States History and the Constitution plus, Georgia History and its Constitution.
+Students are required to satisfy a legislative requirement in United States History and the Constitution, plus Georgia History and its Constitution.
 Students may satisfy both constitution requirements by completing POLS 1101, American Government.
 Both history requirements may be satisfied by taking either HIST 2111, U.S. History to 1865, or HIST 2112, U.S. History since 1865.
 A grade of D or better is required to satisfy all legislative requirements.
 These courses may be used in other areas of the core for degree credit.
+In order to receive credit for an American Government or History course taken at an out-of-state institution, a student must take and pass the Georgia portion of these courses through an exam offered by East Georgia College.